 Change the Scenario

-Addressing the issue can be a sensitive matter, Delbridge says, which is why he recommends approaching the subject delicately.
-"Remember that those relatives usually have the kids' best interests at heart.
-Reminding that person why healthy eating habits are important to you as a parent and what you are working on with your kids will be helpful to get on the same page.
-It may even inspire that relative to eat healthier."
+Address the family member and approach the subject delicately.
+Remind that person why healthful eating habits are important to you as a parent and what you are working on with your kids will be helpful to get on the same page.
+It may even inspire that relative to eat healthier.

 Help relatives find other ways to realize their best intentions.
 Suggest reading or playing a game together, going out for a movie or special outing or hiding a sweet note in the child's backpack, lunchbox or under their pillow.